-Across the United States, around 800,000 kids each year are seen because of accidental poisoning.
-Of these, around 30 children will die according to the Consumer Product Safety Commission.
-Around 70% of non-fatal poisonings involve children ages 1 to 2.
+Across the United States, around 67,500 kids each year are seen because of accidental poisoning.
+Of these, around 17 children will die according to the Consumer Product Safety Commission.
+Around 85% of poisonings occurred at home.

 Overall, around 24 million people call poison control centers every year.
 Although most of these accidental poisonings do not turn out to be serious, it illustrates just how common accidental poisonings in kids actually are.

 Keep Your Home Poison Safe by Following These Simple Tips

 - Install safety latches on cupboards for harmful products.